 - volatile organic compounds, eg formaldehyde

-If you use organic solvents, you must comply with further requirements - see solvent use responsibilities for paper and cardboard producers.
+If you use organic solvents, you must comply with further requirements.

 Avoid causing a nuisance